mattgregory82-design/FridgeNote/replit.md

-# ShopScan - Smart Shopping List Scanner
+# FridgeNote - Smart Shopping List Scanner

 ## Overview

-ShopScan is a React-based web application that enables users to scan shopping lists using OCR (Optical Character Recognition) technology, organize items by store categories, compare prices across UK supermarket chains, and locate nearby stores.
+FridgeNote is a React-based web application that enables users to scan shopping lists using OCR (Optical Character Recognition) technology, organize items by store categories, compare prices across UK supermarket chains, and locate nearby stores.
 The application features a modern, responsive design using shadcn/ui components and provides a complete shopping assistant experience.

 ## User Preferences